 “Oh, an old friend is hiring me on as his bodyguard,” she answered his question about what she was going to do next.
 One of the guys near one car snorted.

-“Ain't you a little small to be guarding anybody?”
+“Ain't you a little small to be guardin' anybody?”

 a neanderthal.
 He'd gotten under her skin just that quickly, and she ignored the sound of a powerful engine purring to a halt outside as she glared at him.

 “That's what Tony said, too.
-Now I work for him.”
+That was before I-”